AliciaMay/Portfolio-Project-Four-Part-Series/README.md

 </div>

 # Part 3 - Data Cleaning in BigQuery
-<p>&nbsp;</p>
 #### [SQL Code](https://github.com/AliciaMay/Portfolio-project/commit/5f47d10eefbcc2b1a2011d81984edbba63a0c3a5)

-**Skills used:** Joins, CTEs, Window Functions, Column Modifications
+**Skills used:** Joins, CTEs, Window Functions, String Manipulation

-Upon converting the .xlsx to .csv and uploading the dataset into BigQuerry, the process was canceled due to too many errors.
+Upon converting the .xlsx to .csv and uploading the dataset into BigQuery, the process was canceled due to too many errors.
 After investigating the errors further, I found three rows where the address had been duplicated above each other.
 These rows were deleted in the .csv sheet and then uploaded into BigQuery with no other errors.

 Here is a brief explanation of the dataset's preparation, formatting, and updating steps.